1000001101000/HP_Chromebook_15/README.md

 `echo s2idle > /sys/power/mem_sleep`

 ### media keys
 I still need to look at how to make the backlight/etc buttons work (rather than as function keys).
-I have a triggerhappy script set up to handle the keyboard backlight adjustments but a nott sure if that is the right direction to go.
+I have a triggerhappy script set up to handle the keyboard backlight adjustments but a not sure if that is the right direction to go.

 ### Sound
 This requires some firmware files you need to extract from a chromos recovery image and probably some additional dev work.
 I'm not aware of anyone who has successfully done this for this device